 - Should be Paired with Hue Bridge: Note that the Hue Go when purchased on its own is limited in its features, it needs to be connected to the Hue Bridge and ecosystem for the full experience.
-The Bridge comes with the $199 starter kit (available for less here), so really adds to the bill.
+The Bridge comes with starter kit (available for less here), so really adds to the bill.

 Pros of the Hue Go Personal Smart Light